tangentially/gryphon-scan/README.md

 ### Model correction tool
 You can manually adjust model after scan or load and correct existing .ply.
 Tool allow to apply platform center offset to manually compensate calibration error.
 Also you can do a test scan and manually find offset to adjust platform calibration for further scans.
-Correction coordinates are in _MODEL_ space.
-For Ciclop MODEL(X,Y,Z) ~ CAMERA(Y,-Z,-X)
 To adjust saved .ply it has to be saved with Gryphon Scan and contain scanning metadata.

 <p><img height="270px" src="https://github.com/nightgryphon/gryphon-scan/raw/develop/doc/images/ScanCorrection_in.png"> <img  height="270px" src="https://github.com/nightgryphon/gryphon-scan/raw/develop/doc/images/ScanCorrection_out.png"></p>